EclecticTaco/pazaak/pazaak/README.md

     * CPU stands if 19 and no cards in hand to increase to 20
     * CPU will always play card to increase card to 20
     * Otherwise, keep recieving house cards
-    * If count is over 20, play minus card is avail
+    * If count is over 20, play minus card if avail

 ## Need to Refactor
 * ~~Refactor Card and PickCards to dynamically render instead of hardcoding and repeating~~